FIV95/TrainingApplication/Planning/SessionBuilderDataFlow.md

    1. This id will be 1-of-2 pieces of data that will allow us to properly navigate to our session builder.
 2. On the coach dashboard we have our table of **Client Names** each client entry will be tied to their id

    1. This id will be 2-of-2 pieces of data that will allow us to properly navigate to our session builder.
+We will also store this ClientId into session
    2. Each row in the client table will have an action button to "Add Training Sessions"
    3. Upon clicking that action button we will be redircted to our Training Session Builder Component with both the Coach's ID (sender) & the Client's ID (reciever)
 3. ??
 To have the Session Builder Process more intuitive and easier for the coach to create sessions we could run one optional query as this Session Builder Component renders